 Why is it called Mandarin?

-The etymology of the word “Mandarin” comes from the Portuguese “mandarium”, which was created by the Portuguese.
-Portuguese borrowed the Sanskrit word “mantra” and change it into “mandarium”.
-The original meaning of the word is “counsellor”, which means the person who assists the leader and provides advice.
-In 1589, the Portuguese word “mandarium” was formally adopted by English and became the term “mandarin”, which was used to describe Chinese officials back to that time.
+The etymology of the word “Mandarin” comes from the Portuguese “mandarium,” created by the Portuguese.
+Portuguese borrowed the Sanskrit word “mantra” and change it into “mandarium.”
+The word’s original meaning is “counselor,” which means the person who assists the leader and provides advice.
+In 1589, the Portuguese word “mandarium” was formally adopted by English and became the term “mandarin,” which was used to describe Chinese officials back to that time.

 Do all Chinese speak Mandarin?